Contribution of expert aggregation to temperature prediction part II: Second order bounds with sleeping experts: Conclusion

-We believe that the SEF is more adapted to temperature predictions than strategies built to compete with sequences of experts as in \citet{herbster_tracking_1998,mourtada_efficient_2017}, because of the nature of the changes we want to catch and which the standard EA are unable to catch.
+We believe that the SEF is more adapted to temperature predictions than strategies designed to compete with sequences of experts as in \citet{herbster_tracking_1998,mourtada_efficient_2017}, because of the nature of the changes we want to catch and which the standard EA are unable to catch.
 Indeed, these changes are rapid changes of the best expert, very often events where a previously bad expert becomes good for one or for few iterations.
 The FS EA of \citet{herbster_tracking_1998} seems more adapted to deal with abrupt changes that last quite a long time, which seems unlikely in our case.
 Indeed, it is unrealistic that at some point one really bad expert becomes, for a long period of time, really good and vice versa.
-FS is more reactive and can put more weight on the biased experts than the EA of Part I but FS adds some noise since its RMSE and $Q_{95}|e|$ across the stations and lead times are respectively $1.26$°C and $2.57$°C which are higher than those of $\text{BOA}^{s}$ and all the EA of part I.
+FS is more reactive and can put more weight on the biased experts than the EAs of Part I but our experiments with FS added noise compared to all the EAs of Part I.